Yvand/Hugo-EntraCP/content/docs/overview/introduction.md

 EntraCP cannot be used if:

-- SharePoint servers have no network access to Azure Active Directory.
+- SharePoint servers have no network access to Entra ID and Microsoft Graph.
 - Cmdlet `New-SPTrustedIdentityTokenIssuer` was run with the switch `-UseDefaultConfiguration`.
 - It is already associated with a trust, and you want to associate it with a new trust.